Mitochondrial Eve: Female and mitochondrial ancestry

 Without a DNA sample, it is not possible to reconstruct the complete genetic makeup (genome) of any individual who died very long ago.
 By analysing descendants' DNA, however, parts of ancestral genomes are estimated by scientists.
-Mitochondrial DNA (mtDNA, the DNA located in mitochondria, different from the one in the cells nucleus) and Y-chromosome DNA are commonly used to trace ancestry in this manner. mtDNA is generally passed un-mixed from mothers to children of both sexes, along the maternal line, or matrilineally.
-Matrilineal descent goes back to our mothers, to their mothers, until all female lineages converge.
+Mitochondrial DNA (mtDNA, the DNA located in mitochondria, different from the DNA in the nucleus of a cell) and Y-chromosome DNA are commonly used to trace ancestry in this manner. mtDNA is generally passed un-mixed from mothers to children of both sexes, along the maternal line, or matrilineally.
+Matrilineal descent goes back through mothers, to their mothers, until all female lineages converge.

 Branches are identified by one or more unique markers which give a mitochondrial "DNA signature" or "haplotype" (e.g. the CRS is a haplotype).
 Each marker is a DNA base-pair that has resulted from an SNP mutation.
 Scientists sort mitochondrial DNA results into more or less related groups, with more or less recent common ancestors.
 This leads to the construction of a DNA family tree where the branches are in biological terms clades, and the common ancestors such as Mitochondrial Eve sit at branching points in this tree.
 Major branches are said to define a haplogroup (e.g. CRS belongs to haplogroup H), and large branches containing several haplogroups are called "macro-haplogroups".

 The mitochondrial clade which Mitochondrial Eve defines is the species Homo sapiens sapiens itself, or at least the current population or "chronospecies" as it exists today.
 In principle, earlier Eves can also be defined going beyond the species, for example one who is ancestral to both modern humanity and Neanderthals, or, further back, an "Eve" ancestral to all members of genus Homo and chimpanzees in genus Pan.
 According to current nomenclature, Mitochondrial Eve's haplogroup was within mitochondrial haplogroup L because this macro-haplogroup contains all surviving human mitochondrial lineages today, and she must predate the emergence of L0.